HeroesToolChest/HeroesDataParser/README.md

 Ignored warnings are in `verifyignore.txt`.
 Ignored warnings only work for a majority of english strings.

-## Options
+## Arguments
-### Storage Path (-s|--storage-path)
+### Storage Path
-There are two types of paths that can be provided for this option.
+There are two types of paths that can be provided for this argument.
 One is the `Heroes of the Storm` directory and the other is an already extracted `mods` directory.

 If this option is not provided, it will look for the `Heroes of the Storm` files in the local directory or an extracted `mods` directory.